Use metric conversion factors to solve each of the following prob... | Channels for Pearson+

 Textbook Question

-Use metric conversion factors to solve each of the following problems: c.
-A package of chocolate instant pudding contains 2840 mg of sodium.
-How many grams of sodium are in the pudding?
+Use metric conversion factors to solve each of the following problems: a.
+The Daily Value (DV) for phosphorus is 800 mg.
+How many grams of phosphorus are recommended?

 Verified Solution